 The force generation process

 The force generation process follows a standard procedure and is handled by the Allied Command Operations (ACO) Force Generation Branch and National Military Representatives (NMRs).
-For a given operation or mission, the Operational Commander sends his requirements in terms of equipment, manpower and resources (referred to as the Combined Joint Statement of Requirements) to ACO.
+For a given operation or mission, the Operational Commander outlines requirements in terms of equipment, staff and resources (referred to as the Combined Joint Statement of Requirements) to ACO.
 It is then passed to NATO member countries and, in some cases, partner countries.
 While the Force Generation Branch at ACO is responsible for resourcing the required capabilities, the final decision on contributions is taken by national capitals.

 At the subsequent Force Generation Conference, NATO and partner countries then make formal offers of personnel and equipment to support the operation or mission.
 Since 2003, a Global Force Generation Conference has been held as required to discuss all NATO-led operations and missions.

 These contributions may be subject to some national limitations (known as “caveats”) such as rules of engagement.
 These restrictions influence NATO’s operational planning.
 Therefore, the Alliance seeks national contributions with as few caveats as possible.